GoodiesHQ/headscale-admin/README.md

 git clone --depth 1 --branch <version> https://github.com/GoodiesHQ/headscale-admin
 ```

-Alternatively, you can just clone the main branch for the latest release
+Alternatively, you can just clone the main branch for the latest release or `git checkout <version>` for a specific version.

 ```
 git clone https://github.com/GoodiesHQ/headscale-admin